 The tax credit for research and development (R&D) is applicable to a company filing a blue tax return.
-The amount of the tax credit is a certain percentage of R&D expenses and the cap is 25% of a taxpayer's national corporate tax liability for a taxable year.

-Additionally, a new special R&D tax credit with a cap of up to 5% of national corporate tax liability is applicable to special experiment and research expenses.
+In the case of companies other than SMEs, The amount of the tax credit is basically from 6% to 14% of R&D expenditure, which is basically capped at 25% of a taxpayer's national corporate tax liability for a fiscal year.
+If a company satisfies certain conditions, the maximum creditable amount increases to 40% of the corporation tax liability.
+SMEs which satisfies certain condition may enjoy from 12% to 17% of R&D expenditures.
+The maximum creditable amount is 25% of the corporation tax liability for a fiscal year.
+Additionally, a special R&D tax credit with a cap of up to 10% of national corporate tax liability is applicable to special experiment and research expenses.